mathwhiz1212/proxmox-notes/PfSense.md

 Finish.

-# Create LAN interface and enable DHCP server.
+# Create LAN interface

-Use the LAN CLI instructions below if you can't get access to PfSense on the WAN network for some reason.
+Use the LAN CLI instructions below if you can't access PfSense on the WAN network.

+Interfaces > Assignments > LAN

+Enable interface.

+LAN - mgmt

+Static IPv4.

+IPv4 address 172.20.0.1.

+Save.

+### Enable DHCP server.

 Services > DHCP server.
 Click on the notice to switch to Kea DHCP.
 Scroll down and click save.

-Enable DHCP on LAN interface.
+Enable DHCP on the LAN interface.

 Input the DHCP range .100-.199